innatepanda/javascript-quiz/README.md

 https://custom-quiz-using-js.netlify.app/

 ## Guidelines:
-- Several issues have been opened with the problems I need
+- Several issues have been opened with the problems that need help
-- Please do not spam unnecessary and not needed prs.
-- One relevant pr per porson only.
+- One relevant pr per person only.
 - Languages used are html, css and javascript.
 - Firebase database can be used.